-Until 2012, Mr. McAvoy served as Vice President of the Sixteenth Street Community Health Center’s Department of Environmental Health.
-During his fifteen year tenure with the Center he administered programs for reducing the health risks for children who are exposed to environmental hazards present in the City of Milwaukee’s south side neighborhoods.
-Under his leadership the Center was instrumental in developing public and private sector partnerships that are revitalizing Milwaukee’s Menomonee River Valley and the Kinnickinnic River Corridor.
+During his career Peter McAvoy has held a number of senior management and consulting positions with federal, state and local governments and the private sector on air, land and water quality issues and has served on numerous advisory committees and boards.
+He served as Vice President of the Sixteenth Street Community Health Center’s Department of Environmental Health administering programs for reducing the health risks for children who are exposed to environmental hazards and under his leadership the Health Center was instrumental in developing public and private sector partnerships that are revitalizing Milwaukee’s Menomonee River Valley and the Kinnickinnic River Corridor.

 Earlier in his career McAvoy was the Great Lakes and Pacific Regional Administrator for the National Oceanic and Atmospheric Administration’s U.S. Coastal Management Program.
 He served on the U.S. Environmental Protection Agency/State Department’s international negotiating team that resulted in major revisions in the U.S. / Canada Great Lakes Water Quality Agreement, for which he received EPA’s Bronze Medal for his technical management and legal support during the negotiations.
 He also served as the Governor of Wisconsin’s lead person on developing acid rain, protections for the Great Lakes and soil conservation legislation in the 1980’s.

 MS, Environmental Studies/Urban & Regional Planning, University of Wisconsin-Madison, 1972